 - Potential sites have been identified within the SWDP and the Hanley Castle Neighbourhood Plan.
-(Policy MnGr 7 Preferred Site Allocations).
+(Policy MnGr 7 Site Allocations).
 Building of new properties outside of these sites will not be supported. - In some cases, where the landscape is sparsely settled, it will be more appropriate to alter, extend or replace an existing building than to introduce additional buildings into the landscape. - The local pattern of spacing between buildings and roads should be respected.
-For example, in areas where cottages are set back from the road new buildings should continue this character and not be sited directly onto the roadside. - The design and layout of all new housing developments in excess of five properties must, where appropriate and practicable, ensure easy access for cyclists, pedestrians and the disabled and other users with the surrounding residential areas and facilities of the villages.
-(Taken from Policy Des 3 - Integrating New Developments with the Existing Villages). - Consider the location of existing routes, such as public rights of way or roads and access points, to ensure that the new development does not affect access for others and to provide privacy and security for the new development.
+For example, in areas where cottages are set back from the road new buildings should continue this character and not be sited directly onto the roadside. - The design and layout of all new housing developments in excess of five properties must take every available opportunity to provide safe and convenient access for cyclists, pedestrians, the disabled and other users to village facilities including bus stops, schools and services and improve connections to other residential areas.
+(Taken from Policy Des 3 - Integrating New Developments with the Existing Community). - Consider the location of existing routes, such as public rights of way or roads and access points, to ensure that the new development does not affect access for others and to provide privacy and security for the new development.